• Billboard by Lisa Looser and Shamsia Hassani, Perla-Mode, Langstrasse Zurich

 Shamsia Hassani, doing graffiti in a verry cold weather in Kabul, 2009-2013

-Kabul Zürich
+Kabul Zurich

 , , ,

-Graffiti session on the billboard, terrace
+Sunday, 9 June, Graffiti session on the billboard, Perla-Mode terrace, 3-8 pm

-Perla-Mode message salon, Perla-Mode
+message salon, Perla-Mode

-Langstrasse 84/Brauerstrasse 37, 8004 Zurich
+Langstrasse 84/ Brauerstrasse 37, 8004 Zurich

-With this action, Focus Association is launching the transdisciplinary project “Sofa Kabul 2013/14”, which will take place with artists in Switzerland and Afghanistan.
+With this campaign, Focus Association from Vevey is launching the transdisciplinary project “Sofa Kabul 2013/14”, which will take place with artists in Switzerland and Afghanistan.
+Shamsia Hassani was invited by “Terre des Femmes” as the main guest to the multi-day event “Voix des Femme”.